-The selection of $C{IN}$ is simplified by the 2-phase architecture and its impact on the worst-case RMS current drawn through the input network (battery/fuse/capacitor).
+The selection of C{IN} is simplified by the 3-phase architecture and its impact on the worst-case RMS current drawn through the input network (battery/fuse/capacitor).
 It can be shown that the worst-case capacitor RMS current occurs when only one controller is operating.
 The controller with the highest $(V{OUT})(I{OUT})$ product needs to be used in the formula below to determine the maximum RMS capacitor current requirement.
-Increasing the output current drawn from the other controller will actually decrease the input RMS ripple current from its maximum value.
+Increasing the output current drawn from the other controllers will actually decrease the input RMS ripple current from its maximum value.
 The out-of-phase technique typically reduces the input capacitor's RMS ripple current by a factor of 30% to 70% when compared to a single phase power supply solution.

-In continuous mode, the source current of the top MOSFET is a square wave of duty cycle $(V{OUT})/(V{IN})$ .
+In continuous mode, the source current of the top MOSFET is a square wave of duty cycle $(V{OUT})/(V{IN})$.
 To prevent large voltage transients, a low ESR capacitor sized for the maximum RMS current of one channel must be used.
 The maximum RMS capacitor current is given by:

-$$C{IN}$$ Required $I{RMS} \approx \frac{I{MAX}}{V{IN}} [(V{OUT})(V{IN} - V{OUT})]^{1/2}$
+$$C{IN}$$ Required $I{RMS} \approx \frac{I{MAX}}{V{IN}} \left[(V{OUT})(V{IN} - V{OUT}) \right]^{1/2}$

-This formula has a maximum at $V{IN} = 2V{OUT}$ , where $I{RMS} = I{OUT}/2$ .
+This formula has a maximum at $V{IN} = 2V{OUT}$, where $I{RMS} = I{OUT}/2$.
 This simple worst-case condition is commonly used for design because even significant deviations do not offer much relief.
 Note that capacitor manufacturers' ripple current ratings are often based on only 2000 hours of life.
 This makes it advisable to further derate the capacitor, or to choose a capacitor rated at a higher temperature than required.
 Several capacitors may be paralleled to meet size or height requirements in the design.
-Due to the high operating frequency of the LTC3850, ceramic capacitors can also be used for $C{IN}$ .
+Due to the high operating frequency of the LTC3853, ceramic capacitors can also be used for C{IN} .
 Always consult the manufacturer if there is any question.

-The benefit of the LTC3850 2-phase operation can be calculated by using the equation above for the higher power controller and then calculating the loss that would have resulted if both controller channels switched on at the same time.
-The total RMS power lost is lower when both controllers are operating due to the reduced overlap of current pulses required through the input capacitor's ESR.
-This is why the input capacitor's requirement calculated above for the worst-case controller is adequate for the dual controller design.
-Also, the input protection fuse resistance, battery resistance, and PC board trace resistance losses are also reduced due to the reduced peak currents in a 2-phase system.
+The benefit of the LTC3853 3-phase operation can be calculated by using the equation above for the higher power controller and then calculating the loss that would have resulted if all controller channels switched on at the same time.
+The total RMS power lost is lower when more than one controller is operating due to the reduced overlap of current pulses required through the input capacitor's ESR.
+This is why the input capacitor's requirement calculated above for the worst-case controller is adequate for the dual or triple controller design.
+Also, the input protection fuse resistance, battery resistance, and PC board trace resistance losses are also reduced due to the reduced peak currents in a 3-phase system.
 The overall benefit of a multiphase design will only be fully realized when the source impedance of the power supply/battery is included in the efficiency testing.
-The sources of the top MOSFETs should be placed within 1cm of each other and share a common $C{IN}(s)$ .
-Separating the sources and CIN may produce undesirable voltage and current resonances at VIN.
+The sources of the top MOSFETs should be placed within 1cm of each other and share a common $C{IN}(s)$.
+Separating the sources and C{IN} may produce undesirable voltage and current resonances at V{IN} .

-A small (0.1 $\mu$ F to 1 $\mu$ F) bypass capacitor between the chip $V{IN}$ pin and ground, placed close to the LTC3850, is also suggested.
-A $2.2\Omega-10\Omega$ resistor placed between CIN (C1) and the VIN pin provides further isolation between the two channels.
+A small (0.1 μ F to 1 μ F) bypass capacitor between the chip V{IN} pin and ground, placed close to the LTC3853, is also suggested.
+A 2.2 Ω to 10 Ω resistor placed between C{IN} (C1) and the V{IN} pin provides further isolation between the channels.

-The selection of $C{OUT}$ is driven by the effective series resistance (ESR).
+The selection of C{OUT} is driven by the effective series resistance (ESR).
 Typically, once the ESR requirement is satisfied, the capacitance is adequate for filtering.
-The output ripple ( $\Delta V{OLIT}$ ) is approximated by:
+The output ripple (ΔV{OUT}) is approximated by: